pglen/pydbase/README.md

  the dangling index and nuke it by renaming it to orgfilename.pidx.dangle (Tue 07.Feb.2023 just deleted it);

-  Note about the 'garbage' and 'old_tries' directory ... older stuff I tried; some are really useful; For instance take a look at the
-simplifier: an array of indexes to save offsets and lengths; The simplifier makes one range out of overlapping or close to each other ranges. (min. dist=4)

   The database grows with every record added to it.
 It does not check if the particular record already exists.
-It adds the new record version to the end; Retrieving starts from the end, and the data retrieved (for this particular key) is the last record saved.
+It adds the new copy of the record to the end;
+  Retrieving starts from the end, and the data retrieved (for this particular key) is the last record saved.
 All the other records of this key are also there in chronological (save) order.
 Miracle of record history archived by default.